-The applicant may schedule a pre-application conference with the Town Planner prior to submittal of any project proposal.
-If the applicant elects to have a pre-application meeting with the Town, the Town shall provide a written response summarizing any comments or concerns.
+The applicant shall schedule a pre-application conference with the Town Planner prior to submittal of any project proposal.
 The intent of this initial meeting shall be as follows:

-- 1. To informally discuss the overall context and development objectives for the proposed project. - 2.
-To review how the project has interpreted the guidelines and criteria for development of the project as set forth in the Design Guidelines. - 3.
-To review a sketch plan and architectural design concepts prepared by the applicant which illustrates overall site development and major site development components.
+- A. To informally discuss the overall context and development objectives for the proposed project. - B. To review how the project has interpreted the guidelines and criteria for development of the project as set forth in the Design Guidelines. - C. To review a sketch plan and architectural design concepts prepared by the applicant which illustrates overall site development and major site development components.
 The sketch plan is intended to be a very preliminary sketch of the development concept and not a formal site plan.